garden mulch ideas

 A) Organic Mulches

-Organic mulch is made from matter that was once living.
-For example, mulch is made from grass clippings, wood chips, shredded bark, leaves, and so on.
+Organic mulch is derived from plants, animals, or other organic materials that were once alive.
+For instance, mulches are made from grass clippings, wood chips, shredded bark, leaves, and others.

-The advantage of organic mulch is that it adds natural nutrients to your vegetable garden as the components decompose.
+Organic compost provides organic nutrients to your vegetable garden as the components decompose naturally.

 B) Inorganic Mulches